t1/kub-ee/README.md

    I.e. `Jolokia` is deployed in version `1.3.6` on `http://qa-worker-01:8080`, which is a node in the `QA` stage (the prefix `qa-` is part of the cluster config and not visible here). _(done)_
+5. If he doesn't have the rights to (un)deploy to a node, this is all he can do. _(todo)_
-5. He opens a menu in one matrix cell and picks `undeploy`: The version gets undeployed, after it's been removed from the LB nginx config (incl. reload and all current requests finishing). _(done)_
+1. He opens a menu in one matrix cell and picks `undeploy`: The version gets undeployed, after it's been removed from the LB nginx config (incl. reload and all current requests finishing). _(done)_
-1. He opens a menu in another matrix cell and picks a different version which gets deployed after the node is removed from the app LB, and re-added after the update. _(done)_
+1. For an application `foo` with a variable in the deployer named `foo.version` (typically on DEV stages) _(todo)_ he opens a matrix cell menu and picks a different version which gets deployed after the node is removed from the app LB, and re-added after the update. _(done)_
+1. Before the undeploy and a second time after a deploy but before adding to the LB, a health check is done.
+If the deploy made things worse, the last version is restored. _(todo)_
+1. If the deployments to a stage are done with a CI/CD pipeline, this menu only contains the current and the fallback version for emergency rollbacks. _(todo)_
 1. He option-drags a cell from one machine to another and it gets deployed on the target and added to the LB. _(done)_
 1. He drags a cell from one machine to another and it gets deployed on the target and undeployed on the source;
    the LB is updated accordingly. _(done)_